 How to get things back on track after a slip-up

-It’s a good idea to remind yourself of this if you slip up while trying to cut back on alcohol.
+Reducing the amount you drink is great for your health, so it’s good to remind yourself of this if you slip up while trying to cut back on alcohol.

-Being honest with yourself will help you to come through the lapse.
-Make a list of all the pros of drinking.
-If you think drinking helps you relax or socialise, try finding other ways to wind down or interact with a group of friends.
+Being honest with yourself and having go-to alternatives to drinking alcohol will help you follow up on your challenge.
+Make a list of all the pros you associate with drinking.
+For example, if you think drinking helps you relax or socialise, try finding other ways to wind down or interact with a group of friends.